kartoza/sawps/docs/src/administrator/manual/django-change-data.md

 1. **History**: Button to view actions applied to the current record.

-2. **Change Password**: The administrators can change the user's password, by clicking on `this form` link the popup will open to change the user's password.
+2. **Change Password**: The administrators can change the user's password by clicking on `this form` link.
+A popup will open to change the user's password.

     - ![Change Password Form](./img/django-change-data-6.png)

     1. **Change Password Form**: Form to change the user's password.

-    2. **Change Password Button**: The administrators can change the user's password by clicking on `CHANGE PASSWORD` button.
+    2. **Change Password Button**: The administrators can change the user's password by clicking on the `CHANGE PASSWORD` button.

 ### Change User Permission